Chapter 6: In the Wilds by the Xap'yu

 The old man grinned, waving off the angry locals, and stood before Jyevodirr.
 “No, nothing like a ritual.
 I just encourage youngsters to move their bodies a little, to keep their arms and legs strong.
 And keep youngsters like this one fluent in Mayyux.”

 He slapped Jyevodirr’s shoulders.
 “You’ll need to stretch your arms and legs a little too, young man.
-I’ll help you out, so don’t worry.”
+I’ll help you out, so don’t you worry.”

 Before anyone could question him more, he walked to Rraos and removed his goggles.

-“It’s good to see you here, kid.
-You’ve grown tall,” he said with a nod.
-Rraos nodded back with a fond smile.
+“As for you….
+It’s good to see you here, kid.
+You’ve grown tall,” he said with a nod and a smile.
+Rraos nodded back with a fond smile of his own.

 “Come with me, then,” said the old man, turning back towards the off-white settlement.
-His breakneck pace surprised the two countryside friends.
-Rraos, however, kept up quite comfortably.

 “Karrgos, Naxa – before you go, listen up,” he announced loudly, making many others pause alongside the two.
 “You both did a good job.
 It was an old man’s job, certainly, but it was well done.”